 With the Simple Salon Accounts features, clients can add credit to their personal account.
 It also allows client account balances to go into the negative, as well as take deposits or laybys.

 This overview will help familiarise yourself with its functions.
-We will link to further articles where necessary.
-Please feel free to jump ahead, we will be covering the following:
+We'll be covering the following sections: